Holiday for Sinners

 Holiday for Sinners is a 1952 American drama film directed by Gerald Mayer and starring Gig Young, Keenan Wynn and Janice Rule.

 Plot

-Three men, reared together in New Orleans, but whose paths have drifted apart, each face a crisis during the last weekend of Mardi Gras: Dr. Jason Kent must decide between accepting a chance to become famous as a research scientist, which will mean leaving New Orleans and giving up the girl he loves, Susan Corvier, or staying in his father's practice among the poor; Father Victor Carducci is refused permission to open an independent clinic and is thinking of leaving the Church; punch-drunk prizefighter Joe Piavi is mainly operating in a survival mode and is trying to collect $1,500 owed to him by his former manager Mike Hennighan.
-When he finds out about the debt, brash reporter Danny Farber, not above a double-cross when it means gain for him, needles Hennighan about Joe, and then tells Joe that Henninghan is threatening to send him to an asylum.
+Three men who were reared together in New Orleans have drifted apart as adults, each facing a crisis during the last weekend of Mardi Gras.
+Dr. Jason Kent must decide between a chance to become famous as a research scientist, which will mean leaving New Orleans and the girl he loves, or staying in his father's practice among the poor.
+Father Victor Carducci is refused permission to open a clinic and is considering leaving the church.
+Prizefighter Joe Piavi is barely surviving and is trying to collect $1,500 owed to him by his former manager Mike Hennighan.
+Brash reporter Danny Farber learns of the debt and needles Hennighan about Joe and then tells Joe that Henninghan is threatening to send him to an asylum.